Mr-Destructive/mr-destructive.github.io/content/tils/2022-03-29-Vim-Python-autoformat.md

 ---
 templateKey: til
-title: "Autoformat Python file with Black after saving in Vim"
+description: >-
-description: "Automatically format python code in the current file after saving the file in Vim."
+  Automatically format python code in the current file after saving the file in Vim.
-date: 2022-03-29 20:40:53
 status: published-til
 slug: vim-python-black-autoformat
+title: Autoformat Python file with Black after saving in Vim
+date: 2022-03-29T20:40:53.000Z
-tags: ['vim','python',]
+tags:
+  - vim
+  - python
 ---

 If you are like me who writes Python very badly, it has empty lines with whitespaces, no proper format in assigning variables, not formatted according to [PEP 8](https://peps.python.org/pep-0008/) standards, and you use Vim as your text editor then my friend you need a autocmd badly for it.